oneapi-src/oneDPL/documentation/library_guide/introduction.rst

 Difference with Standard C++ Parallel Algorithms
 ************************************************

-* For algorithms executed with device policies, function object parameters which are passed must provide `const` function call operators.
 * oneDPL execution policies only result in parallel execution if random access iterators are provided, the execution will remain serial for other iterator types.
 * For the following algorithms, par_unseq and unseq policies do not result in vectorized execution: